mawegrzyn-ux/STIAB-troubleshooting/documentation.md

 10. I want to **see immediate quick fixes** before GPT finishes its answer.
 11. I want the app to **be easy to use on a tablet** with minimal typing.
 12. I want the option to **get help in my own language** when working across EMEA.
+13. I want the **whole UI translated** into my chosen language so I don’t see any English.
+14. I want to **type my problem in my own language** and still get relevant answers.

 ---